refraction-ray/iastu-hpc2-manual/users/softwares/mathematica.md

 Click on OK, and your are ready to go, just change Evaluation-Notebook Kernel-The new kenel name.

-You can call more kernels for parallel calculation in mathematica, just `LaunchKernels[6]`, where 6 is the number of kernel you want.
+You can call more kernels for parallel calculation in mathematica, just `LaunchKernels[6]`, where 6 is the number of kernels you want.

 ### Advanced